Hafnia is a world-leading tanker shipping company, operating over 200 vessels, and transporting energy sources worldwide.

 Clean Hydrogen Works

-Hafnia CEO Mikael Skov emphasized the alignment of this project with Hafnia’s sustainability goals, while CHW COO Mitch Silver highlighted Hafnia’s industry leadership and commitment to reducing carbon emissions.
+Hafnia’s CEO Mikael Skov emphasized the alignment of this project with Hafnia’s sustainability objectives, while CHW’s COO Mitch Silver highlighted Hafnia’s industry leadership and commitment to reducing carbon emissions.

 Big Hill

-The joint venture will focus on establishing a state-of-the-art facility dedicated to the production of low CI blue methanol and SAF.
-These synthetic hydrocarbon fuels are crucial for reducing the carbon footprint of various industries, particularly maritime and aviation.
+These synthetic hydrocarbon fuels are crucial for reducing the carbon footprint of various hard-to-abate industries, particularly maritime.

 The development of this sustainable hydrocarbon fuels plant will open new avenues in the shipping industry.
-Hafnia and Big Hill will explore opportunities to transport CO2, methanol, and SAF via CO2 carriers, thereby creating a comprehensive supply chain for sustainable fuels and supporting the global shift towards cleaner energy.
+Hafnia and Big Hill will explore opportunities to transport CO₂ via CO₂ carriers, methanol and SAF via methanol and product carriers, thereby creating a comprehensive supply chain for sustainable fuels and supporting the global shift towards cleaner energy.

 Hafnia visual asset